-These Two Years Are the Happiest Years of Your Life, According to Science | Reader's Digest
+The Happiest 2 Years of Your Life, According to Science | Reader's Digest

 The dip in middle age is also pretty logical.
 After all, your 40+ years are a busy time filled with “raising families, climbing the corporate ladder, and you know, life in general,” Brit+Co writes.

-Of course, that’s all the more reason to find easy ways to be happier without really trying, regardless of your age!
+Of course, that’s all the more reason to create your own happiness, regardless of your age!
 Experts recommend prioritizing small yet rewarding tasks like taking a walk or spending time with family.
 Just remember, now you have one more reason to look forward to getting older: a boost in happiness!
+Next, find out the 24 things happy people do every day.